Architecture of the Deccan sultanates: Ahmadnagar Sultanate

-During Ahmadnagar rule, multiple palaces were constructed, and their ruins lie in and around Ahmadnagar city in the present-day.
+During the Ahmadnagar rule, multiple palaces were constructed, and their ruins lie in and around Ahmadnagar city in the present day.
 The Ahmadnagar also built tombs of nobles such as Salabat Khan and Changiz Khan, and saints such as Shah Sharif and Bava Bangali.

 Malik Ambar is credited with the construction of the Janjira Fort in the Murud Area of present-day Maharashtra, India.
 After its construction in 1567 CE, the fort was essential to the Sidis' withstanding various invasion attempts by the Marathas, Mughals, and Portuguese to capture Janjira.

 The Farah Bagh palace (also called Faria Bagh) is situated in Ahmednagar, Maharashtra.
 It was built by Nizam Shahi rulers in Ahmednagar.

 Farah Bagh was the centrepiece of a palatial complex completed in 1583 CE.
 It belonged to the royal household and Murtaza Nizam Shah often retired here to play chess with a Delhi singer he called Fateh Shah.
 He also built the singer a separate palace called Lakad Mahal in the garden.